Presidents' Conference Committee (Toronto streetcar): Fleet

-The TTC had two broad types of PCCs: Air-electric and all-electric.
+The TTC had two broad types of PCCs: air-electric and all-electric.
 Air-electric PCCs were built until 1945; all-electrics after 1945.
-Air-electrics used an air system to operate doors and brakes while the all-electrics had no air functions as all its components were electrically operated.
+Air-electrics used a compressed air system to operate doors and brakes while the all-electrics had no air functions as all its components were electrically operated.
 The all-electrics had a different styling that usually made them easily distinguishable from air-electrics.
-A major visual difference was that the all-electrics (except the former Kansas City PCCs, A14-class) had standee windows, which none of the air-electrics had.
+A major visual difference was that the all-electrics (except the former Kansas City PCCs, A-14-class) had standee windows, which none of the air-electrics had.

-The TTC ordered 100 air-electrics (A7-class) with couplers for two-car multiple-unit operation.
-Later it installed couplers on 75 PCCs purchased second-hand from Cleveland (classes A11 and A12).
+The TTC ordered 100 air-electrics (A-7-class) with couplers for two-car multiple-unit operation.
+Later it installed couplers on 75 PCCs purchased second-hand from Cleveland (classes A-11 and A-12).
 MU-trains operated during the rush hours on the Bloor streetcar line between 1950 and 1966, and on the Queen streetcar line, today's 501 Queen, between the Neville and Humber loops, from 1967 to early 1977.
 The theory was that a two-car train could load/unload at a stop and pass through an intersection as fast as a single car.
 In 1960, there were 55 PCC-trains operating on the Bloor line operating on frequencies as little as 129 seconds.
 Two-car trains could only be run on lines specially prepared for such operation.
 Trains had two trolley poles contacting the overhead; thus, necessary-action contacts on the overhead wire had to be relocated.
 (NA-contacts relay an operator command to change a track switch setting.)
 Neville Park Loop on the Queen streetcar line (today 501 Queen) had to be rebuilt to broader radius to handle two-car trains.